18F/data-act-pilot/docs/HOWTO.md

 This prototype is a sandbox.
 The website uses anonymized analytics to track overall traffic and usage, but it doesn't track who is logging on, and it won't send or store your data anywhere.

-1. Request access to the website. **TO DO:** decide who will be fielding these requests and what the process is.
+1. Contact Treasury's DATA Act Project Management Office (dataPMO@fiscal.treasury.gov) to request access to the website.
 2. Go to the prototype website at https://data-act-pilot-v2.18f.gov/.
 3. When prompted, enter your _Name_ and _Password_.
 4. You should now be on a web page titled _Data Act Pilot_.
 In the _Broker_ part of the page, look for four boxes titled _Appropriation_, _Object Class Program Activity_, _Award_, and _Award Financial_.